rocky-linux/documentation/docs/desktop/appimage/install_software_with_appimage.md

 ## Conclusion

-This guide taught you how to use a program using its AppImage.
-AppImage's are convienent for end-users because they don't need to know how to manage repositories, build from source, or use the command line to use their favorite programs that have an available AppImage.
+This guide taught you how to download and use a program with an AppImage.
+AppImage's are convenient for end-users because they do not need to know how to manage repositories, build from source, or use the command line to use their favorite programs that have an available AppImage.